-Dr Delfina Fantini van Ditmar is a biologist, design researcher and Senior Lecturer.
-Her practice is concerned with ecological thinking, reflective practices, epistemological paradigms and alternative futures.
+Dr Delfina Fantini van Ditmar is a biologist and design researcher.
+Her practice is concerned with ecological thinking, reflective systemic practices, regeneration, more than human approaches and alternative futures.
+Delfina worked previously as a Senior Tutor (Research) at the MA/MSc Innovation Design Engineering and as a Tutor (Research) at the Design Products Programme.

 In 2021 she was selected as one of the Future Observatory Design Researcher in Residency (DriR) at the Design Museum in partnership with the Arts and Humanities Research Council (AHRC).